anseljh/obsidian-wallabag-sync/README.md

 However, if you want it to sync **everything**, go to the plugin settings, toggle the "Only sync starred articles" setting to off, click the "Reset sync" button, and then try syncing again.

 Your first sync might take a while, especially if you're syncing everything.
-Hoewver, because the plugin keeps track of when you last synced, subsequent syncs should be fast.
+However, because the plugin keeps track of when you last synced, subsequent syncs should be fast.

 ## Similar work

 - Huseyin Zengin's [obsidian-wallabag](https://github.com/huseyz/obsidian-wallabag/) plugin, no longer actively developed

-## Developmment resources
+## Development resources

 - [Obsidian plugin developer documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin)
 - [Wallabag documentation](https://doc.wallabag.org/)